-NOW BOOKING SPRING AND SUMMER DUE DATES
+NOW BOOKING FALL AND WINTER DUE DATES AND 2024 WEDDINGS

 Those first few weeks of newborn bliss are so magical and hazy, and after having 4 babies, Fynn and I have a few things we did with each of our newborns that really made those weeks extra special.
 I am so excited to share them with you!